MattKotzbauer/252-final-project/README.md

 __Matt Kotzbauer: CS252R Final Project__

+My final project for CS252R - for background on the project, refer to report.pdf.

 For those wanting to try out the helper functions, I'll put below a list of them and their typings.